OpenKinect/libfreenect2/README.md

 ### Protonect complains about "no device connected" or "failure opening device".

 Either your device is connected to an USB2-only port (see above), or you don't have permissions to access the device.
 On Linux, try running Protonect as root (e.g. using `sudo`).
-If that fixes things, place `contrib/90-kinect2.rules` into `/etc/udev/rules.d/` and re-plug the device.
+If that fixes things, place `rules/90-kinect2.rules` into `/etc/udev/rules.d/` and re-plug the device.

+On Mac OS X, open "System Information" from Spotlight, go to the USB section, and verify "Xbox NUI Sensor" is under "USB 3.0 SuperSpeed Bus" not "High-Speed Bus".
+If this is not the case, try unplugging the Kinect from power source with the USB cable connected, and plug the power again, then verify.

 ### I'm getting lots of USB transfer errors, and/or only blank windows.